spree/spree-api-v2-js-sdk/README.md

 <br/>

 ### `setQuantity`
 Sets the quantity of a given line item.
 It has to be a positive integer greater than 0.
-[Read more](https://guides2.spreecommerce.org/api/v2/storefront#operation/Set%20Quantity)

 __parameters schema:__